sarayyjaan/ECE342_project/README.md

 # ECE342_project
-Pedometer detecting steps using samples from an accelerometer and displaying onto an oLED screen.
+Pedometer detecting steps using samples from an accelerometer using SPI and displaying onto an oLED screen.
 Accelerometer utilized:ADXL362

 -pa4, cs accelerometer